kev-8/pearl/README.md

 **[pearl.dosi.io](https://pearl.dosi.io)**

-Pearl is an AI research assistant for Haitian history and culture, created to celebrate Haiti's rich history, vibrant culture, and resilient people.
+Pearl is an AI research assistant created to celebrate Haiti's rich history, vibrant culture, and resilient people.
 Ask questions in English, French, or Haitian Creole.
 The name *pearl* comes from Haiti's nickname: Pearl of the Antilles.

 ---